rambabupalla/to-do-list/README.md

 2. **Delete a task**: Click the "Delete" button next to the task to remove it.
 3. **Move a task**: Click the "Move Up" or "Move Down" buttons to reorder the tasks.

-## Example

-Here's what the app looks like: